 - When finished, click Done Editing.

-- Create an action or select an existing action.
-Make sure it is an event-based action.
+- Create a workflow or select an existing workflow.
+Make sure it is an event-based workflow.

 You can add up to 5 tasks per workflow to follow-up on your research and survey responses.
 Each task type is capable of solving an array of problems.
 You can use the search bar at the top to search your available tasks.
 Below are the tasks available to use in your workflows.